-SEE Holding, EnerTech to develop sustainable city in Kuwait
+SEE Holding, EnerTech to develop Sustainable City in Kuwait

 The city's commitment to self-sustainability extends to food production.
 Through investments in local farming capabilities, the city aims to produce 50 percent of the food required by its community.

-Eng.
-Faris Saeed, Chairman & CEO of SEE Holding, commented on the partnership, stating, "We are thrilled to grow our network of partners by working with one of the leading companies in the sectors of clean energy, water, technology and sustainability solutions.
-Our collaboration with EnerTech is driven by the shared goal of reaching a net zero emissions future and is strengthened by our combined experiences.
+Faris Saeed, Chairman and CEO of SEE Holding, commented on the partnership, stating, "We are thrilled to grow our network of partners by working with one of the leading companies in the sectors of clean energy, water, technology and sustainability solutions.
+Our collaboration with EnerTech is driven by the shared goal of reaching a net-zero emissions future and is strengthened by our combined experiences.

 Together with EnerTech, we are excited to work towards the creation of a sustainable city that will enhance the quality of life for the people of Kuwait and contribute to the growth of a green circular economy.”